 Basic info

-I am a professor of economics at Department of Industrial and Information Engineering and Economics of the University of L’Aquila, where I teach and conduct research on macroeconomics, economic modeling, monetary economics, and theory of value and distribution.
-In addition, I lead and coordinate the EU-funded project A JUst Transition to the Circular Economy (JUST2CE) at the University of Leeds.
-I am a senior visiting research fellow at Angelo King Institute of the De La Salle University of Manila.
-Lastly, I am a member of the “Collegio dei Docenti” of the PhD Programme in Social Sciences at the University of Padua.
+I am a professor of economics at Department of Industrial and Information Engineering and Economics of the University of L’Aquila, where I teach and conduct research on macroeconomics, economic modeling, monetary economics, ecological economics, and theory of value and distribution.
+I am a senior visiting research fellow in economics at the Leeds University Business School, where, from 2021 to 2024, I led and coordinated the WP5 of the EU-funded project A JUst Transition to the Circular Economy (JUST2CE).
+In addition, I am a senior visiting research fellow in macroeconomics at Angelo King Institute of the De La Salle University of Manila.
+I also collaborated with the Central University of Finance and Economics and the Center for China Fiscal Development of Beijing.
+From 2021 to 2025, I was a member of the Academic Board of the PhD Programme in Social Sciences at the University of Padua.
+I am currently a member of the Academic Board of the PhD Programme in Industrial and Information Engineering and Economics at the University of L’Aquila.
+My main research interests are in macroeconomics, dynamic economic models, monetary economics, environmental economics, and the theory of value and distribution.
 My academic qualifications are detailed in my CV.

-While I was trained in neoclassical economics, I have since questioned the dominant (individual scarcity-based) approach and instead advocate for a macro-monetary reproduction paradigm.
-My economics pantheon includes a diverse range of scholars, such as David Ricardo, Karl Marx, Rosa Luxemburg, Joan Robinson, Nicholas Kaldor, Michal Kalecki, Piero Sraffa, Hyman Minsky, Richard Goodwin, Paolo Sylos-Labini, Wynne Godley, and Augusto Graziani.
+While I was trained in neoclassical economics, I have since questioned the dominant (subjective scarcity-based) approach and instead advocate for a macro-monetary reproduction paradigm.
+My economics pantheon includes a diverse range of scholars, such as David Ricardo, Karl Marx, Rosa Luxemburg, Joan Robinson, Nicholas Kaldor, Michal Kalecki, Piero Sraffa, Hyman Minsky, Richard Goodwin, Paolo Sylos-Labini, Luigi Pasinetti, Wynne Godley, and Augusto Graziani.

 On a personal note, I am married to Marica Grego, who holds a post-doctoral contract at the University of Pavia, and we have a daughter named Alice.
 I am an active member of several academic societies, including Economia e Politica, Reteaching Economics, the Italian Post-Keynesian Network, and the Post-Keynesian Economics Society.